TobiasMue91/tobiasmue91.github.io/IDEAS.md

 - Online Post-it Board: A collaborative board for users to create, edit, and organize digital Post-it notes.
 - CSS Selector Tester: A tool to test and experiment with CSS selectors on sample HTML code.
 - CSS Box Model Visualizer: A tool to visualize and understand the CSS box model, with options to modify padding, border, and margin values.
-- Online Business Card Maker: A simple tool to design and download custom business cards in various formats.
 - Online Calendar Creator: A tool to create and download custom calendars with customizable dates, holidays, and events.
 - JavaScript Event Listener Tester: A tool to test and experiment with JavaScript event listeners and their effects on HTML elements.
 - Web Font Tester: A tool to preview and compare different web fonts on sample text, with options to adjust size, color, and other styling properties.